SB-London/KodiBasicTV-NFO/README.md

 - This utility requires that your video files are already appropriately named such as S01E02 (Season 01, Episode 02).
 A utility such as Advanced Renamer (https://www.advancedrenamer.com/) may be used to rename video files.
 - Ensuring proper file permissions is your responsibility.
 Utility will try to write the NFO files in the same location as the video files.
 If it is unable to do so, I am sure it will fall over as there is no error checking in it.
 - There is a sample run option included.
 Use that to see if you are getting what you expect before NFO files are created.
 This is a good way to see if utility is reading your file names correctly (check the season and episode tags in the log area)
+- Utility adds a thumbnail tag in the NFO file as well.
+It allows the user to add information regarding the thumbnail image file.
+Typically, it is VideoFileName-thumb.jpg.
+For example, if video file name is: S01E02.avi and user enters -thumb.jpg then following thumbnail will be added to the NFO file:  S01E02-thumb.jpg.
+Utility also allows you to select whether you would like the path to the jpg added in the tag.
+Use this with causion as Kodi may not access the jpg using the same path if drive letters etc. change.
+- You can use a utility such as Auto Movie Thumbnailer (https://funk.eu/amt/) to automatically generate thumbnails.

 This utility creates basic NFO files; just good enough for Kodi to scrape.

+Use at your own risk.